OfficeDev/office-dev-program-docs/docs/install-sample-packs.md

 Yes.
 We will add sample data packs for SharePoint and OneDrive.
 In the future, we will consider adding sample data packs for more products and technologies, including Office Add-ins, Microsoft Teams, and more.

-## Can I install sample data packs on my other Office 365 subscriptions?
+## Can I install sample data packs on my other Microsoft 365 subscriptions?

-No. These sample data packs are only compatible with the Office 365 Developer Subscription you get as part of the Office 365 Developer Program.
+No. These sample data packs are only compatible with the Microsoft 365 developer subscription you get as part of the Microsoft 365 Developer Program.

 ## How can I see the sample data in my subscription?

-After you install the Users sample data pack, to see the users that were added, go to the **Microsoft 365 Admin Center** on your Office 365 developer subscription.
+After you install the Users sample data pack, to see the users that were added, go to the **Microsoft 365 Admin Center** on your Microsoft 365 developer subscription.
 Under **Users**, select **Active users**.
 You will see the list of 16 users.
 You can select a user to view the associated metadata, including photos and licenses.

 ![Screenshot of 16 users in the Microsoft 365 Admin Center, with metadata for a selected user](images/content-packs-07.PNG)